makrai/notes/essebbar21-aspect-based-senti-fr.md

     * the winner for French language SemEval2016 Challenge (slot 1 and slot 3)
       (Pontiki+ 2016)
   * Kumar+ (2016) used information extracted from dependency graphs
     * very efficient results on different languages including French language
   * Macháček, (2016) focused only on aspect categories and modeled the task as a multi-label classification with binary relevance transformation, where labels correspond to the aspects
   * Ruder+ (2016) proposed a method using multiple CNN filters for sentiment and aspect detection
   * Tang+ (2016b) applied a deep Memory Network (MemNet) which uses multiple attention to compute the importance of each context word
-  * Target-Dependent LSTM (TD-LSTM): Tang+ (2016a) used LSTM networks to model both the left context and the right context with the respect to target
+  * Target-Dependent LSTM (TD-LSTM, Tang+ 2016a) model both the left context and the right context with the respect to target
     * Then the left and right target-dependent representations are concatenated to predict the sentiment polarity of the target
+  * Target-Connection LSTM (TC-LSTM, Tang+ 2016a)
-  * Target-Connection LSTM (TC-LSTM): method uses a LSTM for which semantic relatedness of target with its context words are incorporated (Tang+ 2016a)
+    * semantic relatedness of target with its context words are incorporated
     * A target vector is calculated by averaging the vectors of the words that compose the target
-  * Kooli and Pigeul, (2018) propose the CNN-LSTM-CRF model for aspects detection and the MEMNet model for detecting the sentiment associated with the aspects; these separate methods are applied on French SemEval2016 data
+  * Kooli and Pigeul, (2018) propose the
+    * CNN-LSTM-CRF model for aspects detection and the
+    * MEMNet model for detecting the sentiment associated with the aspects;
+    * these separate methods are applied on French SemEval2016 data
 * attention
   * without attention, LSTM models cannot detect which is the important part for ASC, given the aspect
   * attention mechanism can extract the association of important words for an aspect (Wang+ 2016), and can capture the key part of sentences in response
-  * Attention-based LSTM with Aspect Embedding (ATAE-LSTM): model appends the target embeddings with each word embeddings and uses BiLSTM with attention to get the aspect and the associated sentiment (Wang+ 2016)
+  * Attention-based LSTM with Aspect Embedding (ATAE-LSTM)
+    * appends the target embeddings with each word embeddings and uses BiLSTM with attention to get the aspect and the associated sentiment (Wang+ 2016)
-  * Interactive Attention Network (IAN): model aims to learn the representations of the target and context with LSTM and attentions interactively, which generates the representations for targets and contexts with respect to each other (Ma+ 2017)
+  * Interactive Attention Network (IAN)
+    * learn the representations of the target and context with LSTM and attentions interactively, which generates the representations for targets and contexts with respect to each other (Ma+ 2017)
-  * Attentional Encoder Network (AEN): model proposed by Song+ (2019) avoids recurrence and employs attention based encoders for modeling context and aspect
+  * Attentional Encoder Network (AEN, Song+ 2019) avoids recurrence and employs attention based encoders for modeling context and aspect

 ## 2.2 PTM Methods